MetricDuck — Financial Analysis MCP server

 **Use this when:** you have a specific company name or ambiguous ticker and need to confirm the exact ticker before calling other tools.

 **Delisted / renamed / acquired companies** are resolvable by current OR former name (e.g. "American Software" → Logility, "Chase Manhattan" → JPM).
 They are returned ranked below active matches, flagged `[delisted]`, with their CIK.
-They have no current ticker — pass the returned `cik` to downstream tools (every company tool accepts a CIK in place of a ticker).
+They have no current ticker — pass the returned `cik` to downstream tools (company tools accept a CIK in place of a ticker, except `get_stock_price`, which needs a ticker).

 **Input tip:** queries matching the pattern of 2-5 uppercase letters are auto-extracted as a ticker.
 If you pass an all-caps company name (e.g., "AMCOR") that is NOT a ticker, the lookup may miss — pass "Amcor" with normal casing to force name-search behavior.
 On miss, this tool returns suggested near-matches when possible.